Danielandro/junior-jobs-app/README.md

 - Open another instance of the terminal and enter `cd client`

-- Enter `npm i` to install the dependencies.
+- Enter `npm install` to install the dependencies.

 - Enter `npm run start` to start the app on port 3000